-I am an associate literary agent at P.S.
-Literary Agency.
-Below is an overview of categories I represent as well as my current wish list items.
-I will still consider manuscripts in the following categories even if your story doesn’t fit with the specific items on my wish list—sometimes I don’t know what I’m looking for until I see it!
+I welcome and encourage submissions from marginalized creators, whether or not your story is considered #ownvoices.
+And remember, I will still consider manuscripts in the following categories even if your story doesn’t fit with the specific items on my wish list—sometimes I don’t know what I’m looking for until I see it.

 I am currently looking for all genres of middle grade (yes, really!).